 4. Try adjusting the roaming aggressiveness settings.

 In the window Control Panel, select Network and Sharing Center.
 Next, go to the Connections section and select Wi-Fi here.
 Next, click the "Properties," then the "Customize" button and select the "Advanced" tab.
-In the new window, select the "Roaming Aggressiveness" and "Lowest" option from the "Value" drop-down menu.
+In the new window, select the "Roaming Aggressiveness" and "Lowest" options from the "Value" drop-down menu.
 Save your changes and close the window.

-These are the most common and effective changes you can try to fix the “bluetooth headphones stuttering Windows 10” problem.
+These are the most common and effective changes you can try to fix the “Bluetooth headphones stuttering Windows 10” problem.